ShoheiKIMURA389/Definition/README.md

 - **This plan encompasses all other license models in full.**

 ### 9. Post-AI Civilization Partnership Plan
-This highest-tier plan enables joint discussion of post-AI civilizational design and next-generation institutional architectures.
+This highest-tier plan enables joint, ongoing discussion of post-AI civilizational design and next-generation institutional architectures.
 **JPY 1,000,000,000 per month.**

 Key Terms:
-- Grants privileged access to discuss civilization-scale OS concepts directly with the author.
+- Grants **privileged, continuous access** to discuss civilization-scale OS concepts directly with the author.
-- Discussion channel is strictly limited to **iMessage (+81-70-3666-0022)** and requires the participation of the licensee’s highest decision-making authority (e.g., CEO or equivalent), as these dialogues concern normative and strategic foundations of post-AI civilization.
+- The discussion channel is strictly limited to **iMessage (+81-70-3666-0022)** and requires the **active participation of the licensee’s highest decision-making authority** (e.g., CEO or equivalent), as these dialogues concern normative and strategic foundations of post-AI civilization and cannot be delegated without loss of decision-level integrity.

 - **Confidentiality Clause (Automatic by Enrollment):**
   All iMessage-based dialogues under this plan constitute **intellectual dialogues with a global-scale thinker**, nothing more and nothing less.
   Every exchange is ultimately interpreted, systematized, and incorporated into institutional design **solely** by Shohei KIMURA as an individual.
-  **No conversational history, fragments, or derivative interpretations will ever be made public**, and all content communicated through iMessage becomes automatically subject to strict confidentiality as an attached obligation of this plan.
+  All conversational content shared through this channel is automatically subject to strict confidentiality obligations attached to this plan, and is treated as non-public, non-disclosable strategy dialogue.
-  Shohei KIMURA commits to fully maintaining this confidentiality, and **no information will ever leak**,
+  Shohei KIMURA commits to maintaining this confidentiality in full; **no dialogue content, partial transcript, paraphrase, or derivative interpretation will ever be made public**,
-  **with the sole exception of uploading contractual documents to this repository when appropriate.**
+  **with the sole exception of uploading contractual documents themselves to this repository when appropriate.**
+  The cryptographic secrecy of message transport and storage is provided by Apple’s end-to-end encryption architecture for iMessage, as publicly guaranteed by Apple; this technical property is exogenous to the license and can be cited internally as a baseline security assurance for this channel.

+- **Conversation History Deletion (On Demand by the Top Decision-Maker):**
+  Upon explicit request from the licensee’s highest decision-making authority (e.g., CEO or equivalent), all iMessage conversation history related to this plan shall be **irreversibly deleted** by Shohei KIMURA, with **no local, cloud, or backup copies** retained in any digital form.
+  From that point onward, the only remaining information carrier is the author’s human memory; no transcript, log, or recoverable artifact will exist.
+  This mechanism allows the licensee to treat the channel as an ultra-high-confidentiality line whose residual risk profile is limited to (i) Apple’s end-to-end encrypted transport/storage guarantees for iMessage and (ii) the author’s personal memory as a single, non-replicable node.

 - **Copyright Absolute:**
-  All expressive works, drafts, conceptual structures, definition architectures, and civilization models remain fully and exclusively owned by Shohei KIMURA.
+  All expressive works, drafts, conceptual structures, definition architectures, and civilization models—whether or not they arise from, or are influenced by, these dialogues—remain fully and exclusively owned by Shohei KIMURA.
-  This plan does **not** confer any form of joint authorship, preferential rights, interpretive control, or ownership advantages to the licensee under any circumstance.
+  This plan does **not** confer any form of joint authorship, preferential rights, interpretive control, or ownership advantages to the licensee under any circumstance, and may not be construed as creating co-design or co-sovereignty over any intellectual structure.

-- **Prohibition Clause:**
+- **Prohibition Clause (Academic Priority Protection):**
-  The licensee is strictly prohibited from constructing any work—whether deliberately or inadvertently—that has the effect of obstructing, overshadowing, or pre-empting
+  The licensee is strictly prohibited from constructing, commissioning, or strategically timing any work—whether deliberately or inadvertently—that has the effect of obstructing, overshadowing, or pre-empting
   **the preprint or pre-peer-review public release (“先公開”) of Shohei KIMURA’s academic papers.**
-  Any attempt, including timing manipulation or strategic release of competing materials, that interferes with academic priority shall constitute a major breach.
+  Any attempt, including the timing manipulation or strategic release of competing materials, that interferes with academic priority or seeks to dilute the visibility of these works shall constitute a **major breach** of this plan and a fundamental violation of its civilizational purpose.

+- **Strategic Dialogue Scope (“Human Civilization Software Update 3.0”):**
-- In addition to the privileges above, this plan grants the licensee the right to participate in direct one-to-one strategic dialogues with the author concerning the forthcoming academic work **“Human Civilization Software Update 3.0.”**
+  In addition to the privileges above, this plan grants the licensee the right to participate in direct one-to-one strategic dialogues with the author concerning the forthcoming academic work **“Human Civilization Software Update 3.0.”**
-  These dialogues encompass:
+  These dialogues may include, without limitation:
   – the institutional architecture of the post-AI era;
   – the governance of an epoch in which AI systems possess quasi-personhood and exert systemic agency;
-  – and the design of higher-order ethical-capital frameworks capable of superseding and absorbing classical capitalism, including models wherein traditional capital structures become obsolete under self-reinforcing autonomous OSS capital-circulation systems such as **bitBuyer 0.8.1.a**.
+  – the design of higher-order ethical-capital frameworks capable of superseding and absorbing classical capitalism; and
+  – models in which traditional capital structures become obsolete under self-reinforcing autonomous OSS capital-circulation systems such as **bitBuyer 0.8.1.a**.
+  The licensee thus participates in the **conceptual shaping of post-AI civilizational arrangements**, while retaining no ownership over the resulting authored structures.

+- **Optional Acknowledgment / Sponsorship Visibility (Not Recommended):**
-- At the licensee’s request, the author may allow the licensee’s corporate name, personal name, or both to be listed in the **acknowledgment section or sponsorship frame** of “Human Civilization Software Update 3.0.”
+  At the licensee’s explicit request, the author may allow the licensee’s corporate name, personal name, or both to be listed in the **acknowledgment section or sponsorship frame** of “Human Civilization Software Update 3.0.”
   However, such listing is **strongly discouraged**, as it would publicly indicate that the licensee participated in the construction of civilization-scale institutional design.
-  This visibility may attract scrutiny from governmental or supra-governmental bodies due to the policy-determining nature of the work.
+  This visibility may attract heightened scrutiny from governmental or supra-governmental bodies due to the policy-determining nature of the work and may require additional internal governance, risk, and disclosure processes on the licensee’s side.
+  Accordingly, the default presumption of this plan is **full confidentiality of participation** and **zero public naming**.

+- **Public Record of Enrollment (Elite-Signal Mechanism):**
+  While all dialogue content remains confidential, the fact of enrollment in this plan does **not** remain invisible.
+  For each licensee under this plan, a fully executed Contract Agreement may be uploaded to this repository (for example, within an “AGREEMENT” directory), creating an immutable, time-stamped public record of:
+  – **which institutions** chose to participate in post-AI civilizational OS discussions; and
+  – **in what chronological order** they elected to do so.
+  Absence from this record, in a context where peers are visibly present, is itself an observable strategic fact.
+  Conversely, early enrollment can be cited internally and externally as evidence that the licensee was among the first institutions worldwide to engage, at CEO level, with the formal design of post-AI civilizational architecture.

+- **Nature of the Plan (Internal Classification Guidance):**
-- This plan concerns philosophical, civilizational, and conceptual collaboration only; it does not alter copyright, derivative rights, or the author’s priority over all intellectual structures.
+  This plan concerns philosophical, civilizational, and conceptual collaboration at the highest strategic level.
+  It does **not** alter copyright, derivative rights, or the author’s priority over any intellectual structures, nor does it convert the licensee into a co-legislator of the civilizational OS.
+  For internal purposes, the licensee may treat this plan as a **governance, systemic-risk, and institutional-foresight engagement**, not as a content-acquisition or IP-ownership transaction.
+  In particular, boards and executive committees may legitimately classify this plan as a **strategic hedge against asymmetric civilizational design influence by competitors**, rather than as a conventional consultancy or sponsorship arrangement.

+- **Comprehensive Coverage:**
-- **This plan encompasses all other license models in full.**
+  **This plan encompasses all other license models in full.**
+  By enrolling in this plan, the licensee simultaneously obtains all rights and protections granted under every other license tier in this Pricing Framework, and may treat lower-tier licenses as structurally subsumed within this partnership.
+  Any competitor that holds only lower-tier licenses will, by definition, have a strictly narrower formal relationship to the Thought Formalization Procedure Right and to the civilizational OS design process than a licensee under this plan.

 ### 10. Exchange Rate and Domestic Payment Rules
 All payments are denominated in USD at a fixed exchange rate: